-It is important to note that under such neoconstructionist approaches to argument/event structure, the meanings roots and templates introduce are assumed to be mutually exclusive.
-In this respect, Embick (2009) (see also Arad 2005; Borer 2005; Mateu & Acedo-Matellán 2012; Dunbar & Wellwood 2016) argues that roots never introduce templatic meanings such as change, insofar such meanings are introduced by functional heads (e.g. $v{\text{BECOME}}$ ) in the syntax.
-Embick (2009) calls such a division of labor between roots and event templates the Bifurcation Thesis of Roots.
-In the present paper, following Beavers & Koontz-Garboden (2020), Ausensi (to appeara), Ausensi et al. (2020), I assume that some classes of roots introduce templatic meanings such as change or intentionality, contra neoconstructionist theories of event structure.
-More specifically, what Beavers and Koontz-Garboden (2020) call result roots (e.g. $\sqrt{BREAK}$ ), in contrast to what they call property concept roots (e.g. $\sqrt{COOL}$ ), inherently comprise as part of their entailments meanings that neoconstructionist approaches assume to be part of templatic meanings introduced by projections such as $v{\text{BECOME}}$ in the syntax.
-The different semantic denotations for these two classes of roots are given below (from Beavers & Koontz-Garboden 2020).
+Lastly, regarding the role of roots, it is important to first note that under current theories of event structure, it is assumed that the meanings roots and templates introduce are mutually exclusive.
+For instance, Embick (2009) argues that roots never introduce templatic meanings such as change (e.g. v{BECOME}), what he calls the Bifurcation Thesis for Roots (see also Arad 2005; Borer 2005; Dunbar & Wellwood 2016).
+Following Beavers & Koontz-Garboden (2020), Ausensi (to appeara), Ausensi et al. (2020, under review), I assume that some classes of roots can introduce templatic meanings such as change with grammatical consequences.
+For instance, what Beavers & Koontz-Garboden (2020) call Result Roots (e.g., \sqrt{BREAK}), in contrast to Property Concept Roots (e.g., \sqrt{COOL}), inherently comprise as part of their entailments meanings that some theoretical approaches assume to be part of templatic meanings introduced solely by projections such as v{BECOME} .5 b. $\llbracket \sqrt{\text{COOL}} = \lambda x \lambda s [cool'(x, s)]$